California SB (Small Business) Certification: 2026 Size Limits & How to Apply

 Meets DGS Size Standards

 The firm must meet the DGS size standard: for most industries, average annual gross receipts of $19 million or less over the previous three tax years (counting affiliates).
-The manufacturing tier caps at 100 employees, and the separate SB-PW public-works tier allows $46M / 200 employees.
+The the 100-employee cap applies to every SB applicant — manufacturers are exempt from the gross-receipts test, not from the headcount — and the separate SB-PW public-works tier allows $46M / 200 employees.
 These are flat California figures set by DGS — they are not the NAICS-code-based SBA standards.

 Not Dominant in Its Field